Rail Clearways Program

-The Rail Clearways Programme was conceived in 2004 with the aim of easing congestion of Sydney's suburban railway network, by reducing the amount of infrastructure shared by multiple services.
+The Rail Clearways Program was conceived in 2004 with the aim of easing congestion of Sydney's suburban railway network, by reducing the amount of infrastructure shared by multiple services.
 The disparate projects at pinch points throughout the network were designed to increase passenger capacity and improve reliability.
 All projects were delivered by the Transport Construction Authority until it was subsumed in November 2011 by Transport for New South Wales.
-A new timetable was introduced in October 2013 that realised the benefit of many of the projects, and by January 2014 the programme was complete.
+A new timetable was introduced in October 2013 that realised the benefit of many of the projects, and by January 2014 the program was complete.

 Conception

 In the mid-2000s, the Government of New South Wales suffered heavy criticism for its perceived mishandling of the Sydney rail network, which had very poor on-time performance following the January 2003 Waterfall train disaster.
 The safety regime introduced after this crash required drivers to stick to the speed limit, which often caused delays due to the expectations of the timetable for higher speeds.
 A slower timetable was introduced in September 2005, which significantly improving on-time running of services.
 The Clearways Programme was intended as the next step in improving the network.